 Or you may be more familiar with wine coolers, which were hot in the 80s.
 Way sweeter than a hard seltzer, they were sort of a fizzy wine punch, usually made with cheap wine, fruit pulp, and artificial flavors.

-Economy aside, another reason you’ll love making your own wine spritzer is that it’s very easy to customize.
+Wine spritzers are easy to customize.
+Economy aside, another reason you’ll love making your own wine spritzer is that it’s very easy to make it your own.
 You can alter the ratio of wine and club soda or add different garnishes or fresh herbs.
 Rosé isn’t the only wine that makes a great spritzer.
 Try other white or red wines.
 The possibilities are only limited by your imagination.

-You’ll find the printable recipe at the end of the post with measurements, directions, and nutrition information.
+You’ll find the printable recipe at the end of the post with measurements, instructions, and nutrition information.

 - Club Soda: Club soda, seltzer, and sparkling mineral water are basically the same thing: carbonated water.
 Club soda has added minerals which enhance the flavor.
 Seltzer does not contain added minerals.
 Sparkling mineral water has naturally occurring carbonation.
 Choose the one you like best.
 You’ll also want to make sure this is chilled so that you have a nice cool beverage.